polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 an environment that allows us to write and test code in ES2015, while publishing a modules that work on legacy versions of Node.js.

-I encourage you to play with [yarsay](https://github.com/bcoe/yarsay) and use it as a jumping off point for your own ES2015 modules.
+I encourage you to play with [yarsay](https://github.com/bcoe/yarsay) and use it as a starting point for your own ES2015 modules.

 If you have any follow up questions, or corrections, please open issues on [polyglotweekly.com](https://github.com/polyglotweekly/polyglotweekly.com).